captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 And why is that?
 ---
 ## ESTHER:
 I shouldn't say.
+---
 No, I can't.
+---
 Perhaps I'm wrong.
 ---
 ## MRS. VAN BUREN:
 Perhaps not.
-(Mrs. Van Buren pull r Ether close and plants a kiss on Esther's lips.
-Either for a moment gives in to the sensation ofbeing touched, then abruptly pulls away Shocked.)
+---
 I'm sorry.
+---
 I didn't mean to do that.
+---
 I'm sorry.
 Please don't go.
-I just -wanted to show you what it's like to be treated lovingly.
 ---
+I just wanted to show you
+---
+what it's like to be treated lovingly.
+---
 ## ESTHER:
 Don't say that.
+---
 You don't love me.
 ---
 ## MRS. VAN BUREN:
 How do you know?
+---
 Please.
-We will forget this and continue to be friends.
 ---
+We will forget this
+---
+and we'll continue to be friends.
+---
 ## ESTHER:
 Friends?
+---
+How we friends?
+---
-How we friends? -When I ain't never been through your front door.
+When I ain't never been through your front door.
+---
 You love me?
+---
 What of me do you love?
 ---
 ## MRS. VAN BUREN:
+Esther, you are the only one
+---
-Esther, you are the only one who's been in my boudoir in these months.
-And honestly, it's only in here with you, that I fed happy.
+who's been in my boudoir in all these months.
+---
+And honestly,
+---
+it's only in here with you,
+---
+that I feel happy.
+---
 Please, I want us to be friends?
 ---
 ## ESTHER:
 I'm sorry.
 I can't.
 ---
 ## MRS. VAN BUREN:
-(Screams.)
 Coward!
-(A moment.)
+---
 I'm sorry.
-(Mrs. Van Buren digs into her dressing-table drawer and produces watt of money.
-She tosses the money on the bed.)
+---
+template: noise
+drawer opening
+---
 There.
 ---
 ## ESTHER:
 I'm not the coward.
-(Esther picks up the money Cros9cade to Mayme's boudoir.
-Marne plays a slow, seductive rag.
-George enters, he watches Maynze gracefislly regard the instrument.
-He places money on top oft& piano, then stntddles the piano bench behind Mayne.
-He kisses her neck and cups her breasts in his hands.
-Crossfade to Esther's boudoir.
-Esther sits alone, waiting.
-Crossfizde to Mayme's boudoir.)
-47
-Scene 4
-Gentleman's Suit
-Mayme's boudoir.
-Esther enters.
-Mayme is dressed in a red flowing dressing gown and bubbles over with excitement.
 ---
+template: music
+piano playing
+---
+template: music
+---
 ## MAYME:
 I've saved up every penny I have.
-It's been two months and I want something new, Esther.
-Simple, this time, without all the pronouncement.
-Something a young gal might wear on her wedding night.
 ---
+It's been two months
+---
+and I want something new, Esther.
+---
+Simple, this time,
+---
+without all the pronouncement.
+---
+Something a young gal might wear on her
+---
+wedding night.
+---
 ## ESTHER:
 Wedding night?
+---
 What ain't I heard?
-I don't believe those words got any place in your mouth.
 ---
+I don't believe those words
+---
+got any place in your mouth.
+---
 ## MAYME:
 Seriously.
+[laughing]
 ---
 ## ESTHER:
 What's going on?
+---
 C'mon, are you gonna tell me?
 ---
 ## MAYME:
 It ain't nothing really.
+---
 A fella, perhaps.
 ---
 ## ESTHER:
 I thought you didn't feel nothing for these fools.